Skip To Main Content

 GCPS offers both printed and online options for completion.
 Please remember a new application must be submitted each school year since the previous year's application will not work.
 Each new school year brings thousands of applications for the Free and Reduced Price Meal program.
 Due to the number of applications received, an online application turnaround time is faster.
 The online application is available in English and Spanish.

-SY25 online applications now available!
+SY26 online application is now available!

 MyPaymentsPlus